It was quite a lavish cellar, as cellars go.

-I swear she tried to stifle another laugh as she replied, “Oh, Hansard.
-You will positively kick yourself when you find out.
-But not today.”
+I swear she tried to stifle another laugh as she replied: “Oh, Hansard, you are stubborn.
+Or perhaps stupid.”

 “Tell me, or I walk away.”

-“How?” she gestured to the locked door and three guards, though I felt they were more for decoration than anything.
+“How?” she gestured to the locked door and three guards, though I felt they were more decoration than anything else.
 Quiet Eyes could handle herself.

 She fingered the gun in a playful kind of way.
 “You’re not going anywhere, and not just because we’ll stop you.
 And you will accept our generous offer, and not just because the money’s good.”

-She leaned forward and crossed her long legs, rested her elbow on her knee and supported her chin in her hand.
-The other arm draped languidly across her thigh.
+She leaned forward and crossed her long legs.
 “Because I’m going to offer you a score so big it will make men like Edric Mercer green with envy.
-I’m offering you bragging rights of the highest order; the actual acquisition is just icing on the cake.”
+I’m offering you bragging rights of the highest order.
+The actual acquisition is just icing on the cake.”